jane-ahone/HNG-12-Stage-0/stage-0/README.md

 This is a public API for the HNG12 backend task.
 It returns:

-- 📧 Your registered email
+- 📧 The owner's registered email
 - 🕒 Current date-time (UTC, ISO 8601 format)
 - 🔗 GitHub URL of this project